10. S3 classes#

 which is the number of days since the UNIX epoch, 1970-01-01T00:00:00+0000 (midnight GMT/UTC).

-The POSIXct (calendar time) class can be used to represent date-time objects:
+The POSIXct (calendar time) class represents date-time objects:

 (x <- Sys.time())